WuLabMDA/STFoundation-vs-Classical/README.md

 All foundation models in this comparative analysis are run using the default parameter settings recommended by the original authors, as specified in their official tutorials or documentation.
 No task-specific hyperparameter tuning is performed unless explicitly stated.
 This design choice ensures a fair and reproducible comparison across models.

+### Test Data
+A test dataset to facilitate reproducibility of the methods is available [Here](https://drive.google.com/drive/folders/1l2mJaP9rcRctlghwTfPN_970a6ZT-dcV?usp=drive_link)

 ### Citation
 If you use this repository or find it helpful, please cite the corresponding manuscript: